shrinerb/shrine-tus-demo/README.md

 end
 ```

-### Downloading directly from the storage
+### Option B: Downloading directly from the storage

-While the approach above is simple and agnostic to the implemetation of the tus
+While option **A** is simple and agnostic to the implemetation of the tus
 server, downloading the uploaded file through the tus server has some
 performance implications: